linode/docs/docs/development/automate-builds-with-jenkins-on-ubuntu.md

 }
 {{< /file >}}

 This complete Jenkinsfile is written using declarative syntax.
-If you read it carefully, you will notice that is only describing the same procedure used during the application deployment done in a previous section.
+If you read it carefully, you will notice that it describes the same procedure used during the application deployment done in a previous section.
 This section will analyze the Jenkinsfile in more detail.

 ### Agent and Environmental Variables

 The first block defines a globally available environmental variable called `DOCKER`.
-You can tell it's "global" because is inside the pipeline block but outside the stages block.
-Next comes the `agent` any statement that means Jenkins can use any (server) agent.
+You can tell it applies globally because is inside the pipeline block but outside the stages block.
+Next comes the `agent`, a statement that means Jenkins can use any (server) agent.

 {{< file "~/jenkins-guide/Jenkinsfile" conf >}}
 pipeline {